uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/life-as-a-teacher/my-story-into-teaching/career-changers/natural-transition-from-engineering-to-teaching-physics.md

 After gaining a 2:1 degree in engineering, I initially enjoyed a varied career, as an account manager, freelance cartoonist, and even an Olympic athlete before deciding to teach physics.

-I realised I was enjoying my afternoon helping out at my daughter’s school more than my job.
+I realised I was enjoying my afternoon helping out at my daughter's school more than my job.
 I also had the gradual realisation how rewarding it is to help others rather than focus on personal gain.

 > My engineering degree provided a natural transition to teaching physics and I value the way science – especially physics – teaches a clear thought process and a way to make rational sense of the world.